Continuing Education in California: CE, QME, Radiology

 How are CE credits tracked?

-What if a doctor loses his/her CE form?
+What if a doctor loses his/her hard copy CE form?

 Copies of CE certificate forms issued by CCA for CE credits are available from CCA’s Conventions & Seminars Department.
 A request may be made using the Special Services Form.
 You may also call 916.648.2727, ext 120 or email email@example.com.
 The doctor must indicate the date, location, and title of the seminar CE form requested.
 For members, the fee is $5 per seminar requested.
 For nonmembers, the fee is $25 per seminar requested.